Sleep Lighting – How to Rest Better in Your Bedroom

 In what position do you sleep?
 Research suggests that most people are side sleepers.
 However, depending on your health and other ailments you may suffer, other sleep positions may be more beneficial.
 Let’s look at the pros and cons of each sleeping position.

 1. Sleeping on your side.
 Side sleepers carry the benefit of being able to achieve better body, neck and spine alignment.
 Side sleeping is also better for ailments like sleep apnea or heartburn.
-People with sleep apnea and that snore can gain some benefit as well as those who suffer nasal congestion at night.
+People with sleep apnea and those who snore can gain some benefit, as well as those who suffer nasal congestion at night.
 Sleeping on the side does put pressure on one side of the body and can aggravate leg and hip pain.
 To combat this try sleeping with a pillow between your knees.
 The pillow limits hip rotation and can lessen pain while you sleep.

 3. Sleeping on your stomach.
 Most people don’t do this for good reason.
 A minority of people do find it more comforting when they do.
 Blood restriction, neck issues and bodily stiffness and soreness are some reasons to avoid this form of sleeping if possible.